Thursday, March 28, 2024

 The T-ara bullying should be a valuable lesson about waiting for all the facts to come out before jumping to conclusions.
 Groups like a T-ara will always be the subject of rumors; there are always going to be netizens who are gunning for groups like T-ara and will use these rumors as ammo against them.
 Unfortunately, for T-ara, so many people took the bait and immediately declared these girls guilty, even though there was little evidence to back these claims.
 The irony is that detractors were engaging in the very activity they claimed to despise, bullying.
 The last decade had been never-ending nightmare for T-ara (from being hated by the fans and media to having to fight MBK for their name) yet, through it all, they continued to get up on stage and perform.
 It would have been perfectly understandable if they had thrown up their hands in frustration and quit, but they choose to stand their ground and, eventually, were vindicated.
 You may not like their music, but you have to respect their strength and courage.

 It was also mistake by management to add two additional members to T-ara.
 They were a solid six-member group, and the addition of two members (Hwayoung and Areum) was a time bomb waiting to go off.
-The six members had over a year to develop a repartee with each other, and the addition of two members threw off the chemistry.
+The six members had developed a repartee with each other, and the addition of two members threw off the chemistry.
 My theory is the reasoning behind this move is that management wanted to imitate Girl's Generation (SNSD), who at the time had nine members.
 Except, in the case of Girl Generation, the nine members had been there from the beginning (there had been no turnover) and had great chemistry with each other.
 It must have been extremely awkward for Hwayoung and Areum to join an already established group (the only member who was close to their age was Jiyeon).
 In Hwayoung’s case, she was not a popular member and often got very little screentime – she was, basically, a glorified back up dancer.
 That does explain why she pulled the stunt with the wheelchair - to bask in the attention she desperately desired.

 I don't want to fully demonize Hwayoung, because I really don't know her full side of the story.
 There are videos and articles that label her as a villain, however that would imply that she was some genius mastermind who planned this backlash.
 I don't think she is villain, more than likely she was an angsty, immature teenager who, on a whim, pulled a PR stunt to gain sympathy.
 She couldn't have foreseen the consequences of her actions.
 What started out as a PR stunt quickly morphed into an unstoppable Frankenstein Monster that rampaged across the internet.
 Netizens choose to believe these rumors (despite the lack of evidence) because it was a chance to knock T-ara off their pedestal.
 If there is one thing the public likes more than a success story, it is watching a celebrity fall from grace.